shukricqubain/gameshare/README.md

     - [x] Displaying all thread items for a specific thread
     - [x] Allow users to edit or delete their own posts/thread items
     - [x] Allow user to post/reply to a thread item

-### Version 1.1
-- [x] Revamp Game and User Game Page
-  - [x] Add cover image to game object
-  - [x] Change display from table to material cards containing the image of the game.
-  - [x] Make cards clickable and display a pop up containing information on the game along with the achievements.
-  - [x] Add a clickable filter icon at top of page that triggers a pop up containing a filter form.
-  - [x] Autopopulate achievements when adding a game to a user's collection.
-  - [x] Autoremove achievements when removing a game from a user's collection.
-  - [x] Update User Game Page to match Game page design wise.
-- [x] Revamp Achievement and User Achievement Page
-  - [x] Add icon image to achievement object
-  - [x] Change display from table to material cards containing the icon and title along with actions.
-  - [x] Update User Achievement Page to match Achievement page design wise.
-  - [x] Add info icon to material card to display the details of this achievement.
-  - [x] Add a clickable filter icon at top of page that triggers a pop up containing a filter form.
-- [x] Revamp User Boards page
-  - [x] Make user board page visually similar to boards page
-  - [x] Add unfollow button to followed boards on user profile
-- [x] Revamp User Threads page
-  - [x] Make user thread page visually similar to thread page
-  - [x] Add unfollow button to followed threads on user profile
-  - [x] Change userID to userName for each post in a thread
-  - [x] Fix depth logic for responses in a thread
-- [x] Revamp User Signup and Edit
-  - [x] Restrict input to only allow numbers in phone number input in user creation/edit
-  - [x] Add regex to email input in user creation/edit
-  - [x] Add minimum date for date of birth in user creation/edit
-  - [x] Add restrictions for user role updation in user creation/edit

-### Version 1.2
-- [x] User profile page
-   - [x] Restrict dimensions in user profile, so the width won't resize.
-   - [x] Create and display default message when user has no boards, threads, games, and or achievements.
-   - [x] Add pagination to user boards, threads, and games pages.
-   - [x] Add a paginator under the material cards, so user doesn't have to click filter icon to paginate data.
-   - [x] Add user profile picture.
-   - [x] Reorganize User profile tabs into their own components.
-   - [x] User Achievements
-      - [x] Update user achievements and user games api.
-      - [x] Remove Delete and Edit icons/functionality from user Achievement page.
-      - [x] Add progress bar displaying the achievement status, so user can view and update the status.
-      - [x] Show percentage of people who have obtained the achievement in the application.
-      - [x] Show completion date of the achievement.
-      - [x] Change the display of the achievement as user makes progress.
-   - [x] User Friends Page
-     - [x] Allow users to befriend other users when viewing their profile
-     - [x] Allow users to view anothers profile by clicking thier userName in a thread post or in user friends page.
-     - [x] Basic CRUD for userFriends.

-### Version 1.3
-- [x] User Profile Task/Enhancements
-   - [x] User Friends
-      - [x] Usernames in the friends tab should be clickable and reroute user to View user page.
-      - [x] Each friend material card should have their profile picture displayed within a circle icon.
-      - [x] Each friend material card should indicate visually if they are currently friends.
-      - [x] Each friend material card should display the date two users became friends.
-      - [x] Change the accept/reject toggle button to a check and cross icon instead.
-      - [x] After becoming friends the check and cross icon should disappear.
-      - [x] Upon clicking the friend icon the user may unfriend another user.
-      - [x] Each friend material card should display the mutual friends between two users.
-   - [x] Chat/Messages
-      - [x] New tab should be created to display active messages between the current user and each of their friends.
-      - [x] The user should be able to send images in the chat.
-      - [x] There should be a clickable icon to create a new chat between one or more friends (Selected via a dropdown).
-      - [x] Each message should display the time it was delivered.
-      - [x] Each chat should visually display whether new messages have been read by the user.
-- [ ] View User Page Task/Enhancements
-   - [ ] Game Highlights
-      - [x] Should display recently updated games in a vertical list of material cards.
-      - [ ] Each game should display its game cover along with the user's enjoyment rating and progress (measured via achievement completion).
-      - [x] Material card should contain an information icon which displays game information when clicked.
-   - [ ] Thread Highlights
-      - [ ] Should display each thread in a vertical list of material cards a user has been active in recently (measured via posting or editing).
-      - [ ] The thread name should be clickable and reroute the user to the thread.
-      - [ ] Should display an icon indicting if the user is following threads displayed in the list.
-- [x] Miscellanious Tasks
-   - [x] Add the ability to upload images in a thread.
-   - [x] Add user's profile picture to the header icon.

 See the [open issues](https://github.com/shukricqubain/gameshare/issues) for a full list of proposed features (and known issues).